 Your nasal mucosa is the membrane that lines your nasal cavity.
 It’s the nasal mucosa that secretes mucus, the substance that protects the nasal passages by preventing infection, trapping foreign particles, and humidifying the air.
 Unfortunately, when the mucus causes feelings of discomfort or irritation of the throat, Post-nasal drip occurs.
 For severe cases of Chronic Nasal Drip that involves bloody mucus, chronic coughing, stuffy noses, and infections, it’s essential that patients seek a specialist like an ears, nose, and throat doctor.

-When Vasomotor Rhinitis is involved, this can usually be treated using an anticholinergic nasal spray, but in the case that this is ineffective, surgical intervention might needed.
+When Vasomotor Rhinitis is involved, we treat the condition using an anticholinergic nasal spray.
+If this is ineffective, we may suggest surgical intervention.

-In the case that the nerves that innervate the nasal tissue and nasal blood vessels are causing the chronic nasal drip, the nerve can either be ligated or sectioned, meaning either tied off or cut.
-Surgical treatment for chronic nasal drip is incredibly sophisticated, and requires the skill and training of a sinus and nasal specialist.
-At HPCS, you’ll be able to work with surgeons who specialize in and have extensive experience on complicated sinus, nasal, and skull base issues.
+In the case that the nerves that innervate the nasal tissue and nasal blood vessels are causing the chronic nasal drip, we ligate or section the nerve, meaning the nerve is either tied off or cut.
+Surgical treatment for chronic nasal drip is incredibly sophisticated.
+It requires the skill and training of a sinus and nasal specialist.
+At My Houston Surgeons, you’ll be able to work with surgeons who specialize in and have extensive experience on complicated sinus, nasal, and skull base issues.

 Quality Patient Care

 My Houston Surgeons has a number of fellowship trained sinus specialists in their team, ready to treat conditions like sinusitis with the skill and finesse required.
 Our team is highly trained in a wide variety surgical treatments concerning sinus and nasal disorders, so you can rest assured that your treatment for Chronic Sinusitis will be the one best suited for your health and full recovery.

 Your MHS Sinus Surgeons